 Written by: Marina Yoveva

-I’ve been twice now on a trip to Meteora and I can safely say that a day-trip there is not enough!
-It requires, at an absolute minimum, a full weekend but if you want to be sure that you get the complete experience then I highly recommend staying 3-4 days.
-In this article, I am going to walk you through the 10 reasons why a day-trip Meteora is not enough to fully experience this magnificent place.
+I’ve been on a trip to Meteora twice now, and I can safely say that a day trip there is not enough!
+It requires, at an absolute minimum, a whole weekend, but if you want to be sure that you get the complete experience, then I highly recommend staying 3-4 days.
+In this article, I will walk you through the 10 reasons why a day-trip to Meteora is not enough to fully experience this magnificent place.

 With the two villages of Kastraki and Kalabaka as part of Meteora, you’ll be able to find out what daily life is like on this holy formation.
 Yes, we said holy because Meteora is a holy, spiritual place.
 Even though the land is a mere few square kilometers, this destination has been home to monasteries since around the 11th century.

-Believe it or not, multiple movies have been filmed here too!
+Believe it or not, multiple movies have been filmed here, too!
 For Your Eyes Only, yes, the James Bond film.
-The beautiful monastery was the inspiration for the location known as the Eyrie for HBO’s Game of Thrones popular series.
-One of the coolest things is finding out the translation for the name “Meteora” which means “suspended in the air.”
+The beautiful monastery inspired the location known as the Eyrie for HBO’s popular series Game of Thrones.
+One of the coolest things is finding out the translation for the name “Meteora,” which means “suspended in the air.”
 It makes sense for one of the world’s oldest places.

 For the history buffs out there, Meteora is home to probably the oldest manmade structure: a wall that was constructed roughly 24,000 years ago.
 That’s right, you can find this wall structure at the entrance of the Theopetra cave.
 Before hiking, we suggest looking up or asking a local tour guide if this part of the entrance is open, as this specific location has been closed before.